ronthecookie/dzmc-pubrel/README.md

 More?
 Open an issue if I forgot something.

 ### Keycard
 ~~Any item can be marked as a keycard with `/markcard <level>`.
-Certain redstone inputs (different buttons & the lever) are mapped to [certain keycard levels](https://github.com/ronthecookie/dzmc/blob/master/src/main/java/me/ronthecookie/dzmc/keycards/Keycard.java).~~
+Certain redstone inputs (different buttons & the lever) are mapped to [certain keycard levels](https://github.com/ronthecookie/dzmc-pubrel/blob/master/src/main/java/me/ronthecookie/dzmc/keycards/Keycard.java).~~

-Keycards redacted for private reasons.

 ## Support
 None.
 I don't care about Dangerzone or this plugin anymore so expect bugs and shitty code.